developer-onizuka/n8n-istio/README.md

 $ kubectl logs ngrok-tunnel-client-74697dd844-8hzc8 | jq -r 'select(.url != null) | .url'
 https://xxxxxxxxxx.ngrok-free.dev
 ```
-After edit the file of n8n-ingress.yaml, let's apply it in the kubernetes:
+After edit the file of n8n-ingress.yaml, let's apply it in the kubernetes:<br>
+If you are using GPU, then apply "ollama-gpu.yaml" instead of ollama.yaml.
 ```
 kubectl apply -f ollama.yaml
 kubectl apply -f n8n-ingress.yaml